openrobotics/reps/rep.md

 Collision meshes are not subject to visual LOD; their fidelity is governed by the `collision_fidelity` VariantSet (Section 1.3.1).

 #### 1.3.3 Contact Physics & Materials
 To ensure deterministic contact dynamics across engines, authors must bind a `UsdShadeMaterial` bearing the `UsdPhysicsMaterialAPI` to collision geometries.
 This material must define `physics:staticFriction`, `physics:dynamicFriction`, and `physics:restitution`.
-To prevent conflicts with visual shading networks, the physical material must be bound to the collision geometry explicitly using the physics material purpose (`material:binding:physics`), rather than the default all-purpose binding.Because engines utilize distinct friction models, converters must approximate these baseline values into their specific representations (e.g., SDF `<surface>` or MJCF `<friction>`).
+To prevent conflicts with visual shading networks, the physical material must be bound to the collision geometry explicitly using the physics material purpose (`material:binding:physics`), rather than the default all-purpose binding.
+Because engines utilize distinct friction models, converters must approximate these baseline values into their specific representations (e.g., SDF `<surface>` or MJCF `<friction>`).

+### 1.3.4 Kinematic Loop Closures (`RoboticsLoopClosureAPI`)
+OpenUSD `UsdPhysics` currently lacks a vendor-neutral (e.g., not `PhysxSchema` or `MjcPhysics`) mechanism to identify joints that close a kinematic loop.
+Because many robotics simulators use reduced-coordinate (e.g., Featherstone) solvers that require strict spanning trees, parsers must know which joint to exclude from the primary tree.
+*   **Schema Application:** Asset authors must apply the `RoboticsLoopClosureAPI` to any `UsdPhysicsJoint` that closes a kinematic loop.
+*   **Parser Responsibility:** Parsers traversing the `body0`/`body1` relationships to build the kinematic tree must prune their traversal when encountering this schema, handling the joint as a standalone constraint rather than a parent-child hierarchical link.

-#### 1.4 Safe Extensibility & Vendor Namespacing
+### 1.4 Safe Extensibility & Vendor Namespacing
 Engine-specific parameters (e.g., solver iterations, GPU tensors) not covered by core OpenUSD schemas must be explicitly namespaced with a vendor prefix (e.g., mujoco:, isaac:).
 This applies to both formal vendor-supplied API schemas and ad-hoc custom attributes.
-This proprietary metadata must be strictly isolated within the ETL Pipeline's "Proprietary Layer" (Section 2.1) and never authored in the baseline simulation payload.
+This proprietary metadata must be strictly isolated within the ETL Pipeline's "Proprietary Layer" (Section 1.2.1) and never authored in the baseline simulation payload.

 ---